atomgalaxy/wg21-throw-from-noexcept/paper.md

 This might be useful for negative testing, or last-ditch recovery when we don't need strong exception guarantees, but *do* need nontermination.
-This has been the argument in [TODO CITE BJARNE'S PAPER] - stack unwinding is sometimes still the best of bad options when we have erroneous behaviour, instead of termination.
+This has been the argument in [@P2698R0] - stack unwinding is sometimes still the best of bad options when we have erroneous behaviour, instead of termination.